The US Stock Market: Correction Protection Model (CPM)

 CPM Outperforms The S&P 500

-Chart 2 below displays the daily performance in index points for both CPM and SPX from January 2007 through December 2016.
-By this measure, CPM has outperformed SPX by 22% by producing 1143 index points (an 80% appreciation since inception) versus 821 points by the S&P 500 (a 58% appreciation during the same period) with, as mentioned earlier, about half the volatility of returns.
+Chart 2 below displays the daily performance in index points for both CPM and SPX from January 2007 through December 2017.
+By this measure, CPM has outperformed SPX by 14.4% during this period by producing 1436 index points (a 101% appreciation since inception) versus 1255 points by the S&P 500 (an 89% appreciation during the same period) with, as mentioned earlier, about half the volatility of returns.

 This data is provided for information purposes only.
 Past performance or back-tested results may not necessarily indicate future results.
 The performance indicated from back-testing or historical track record may not be typical of future performance.
 No inferences may be made and no guarantees of profitability are being stated by Asbury Research LLC.
 The risk of loss trading in financial assets can be substantial.
 Therefore, you should therefore carefully consider whether such trading is suitable for you in light of your financial condition.